 Festival du Voyageur, along with its partners and volunteers, will not be held responsible for accidents that may occur on the Voyageur Park grounds or any of the Canada Life School Program sites.

-Spending the entire day at the Great-West Life School Program?
+Spending the entire day at the Canada Life School Program?
 We will reserve the space that best accommodates your activity schedule.

 - Lunch seating will be allocated on a first come, first serve basis.